-(1) The per share data for the three months ended March 31, 2022 and 2021 and the year ended December 31, 2021 was derived by using the weighted average shares of common stock outstanding during each period.
-The share information utilized to determine per share data in this table has been retroactively adjusted to reflect the Reverse Stock Split discussed in Note 3.
+(1) The per share data for the nine months ended September 30, 2022 and 2021 and the year ended December 31, 2021 was derived by using the weighted average shares of common stock outstanding during each period.
+The share information utilized to determine per share data in this table has been retroactively adjusted to reflect the reverse stock split discussed in Note 3.

-(2) The amount shown for net realized (loss) gain and net change in unrealized (depreciation) appreciation on investments is the balancing figure derived from the other figures in the schedule.
+(2) The amount shown for net realized (loss) gain, net change in unrealized (depreciation) appreciation on investments and (loss) gain on foreign currency is the balancing figure derived from the other figures in the schedule.
 The amount shown at this caption for a share outstanding throughout the period may not agree with the change in the aggregate gains and losses in portfolio securities for the period because of the timing of sales and repurchases of the Company's shares in relation to fluctuating market values for the portfolio.
 As a result, net increase in net assets resulting from operations in this schedule may vary from the consolidated statements of operations.